PDP-10/its/README.md

 EMULATOR=klh10`.
 This will leave built files in the `out` directory, one of which is a disk image with ITS installed.

-To start ITS, either type
+To start ITS, type `./start`.
+If you see `KLH10#`, type `go` and Enter.
-- `pdp10 build/simh/boot` for SIMH, or
-- `cd build/klh10; sudo kn10-ks-its dskdmp.ini` and then `go` at the
-  `KLH10#` prompt.
-Sudo is only needed to enable networking.

 When you see the `DSKDMP` prompt, type `its`, press Enter, and then `ESC g`.
 Eventually, you will see `SYSTEM JOB USING THIS CONSOLE`.
 You are now ready to log in, so type Control-Z.  See [doc/DDT.md](doc/DDT.md) for a list of useful commands.
 When done, shut down orderly by typing `:lock` and then `5down`.